 When a Speech is shared, its details (e.g. creation date, description, etc.) become visible to the user(s) it's shared with.

 A user can then decide to download the shared Speech, at which point it is duplicated to their Ovation account.
 All Speech Settings in the Speech come with it, including Speech Items.
 Any existing child Recordings are not included with the Speech; they must be shared separately (see Recording Sharing below).
 A downloaded Speech is no different than one a user created themselves.
 They can rename it and change its settings (if it's not locked), and even re-share it.
-Most importantly, they can load it and create Recordings.
+Most importantly, they can load it and begin creating Recordings with it.

 Consider this scenario: A professor is assigning her students homework to practice public speaking using Ovation.
-She wants them to practice many times and share back their best Recording.
 She creates a Speech and then imports text and PowerPoint slides she designed specifically for this assignment.
 She then goes to the Small Hotel Conference Room venue and makes the projector and timer visible.
 For the timer, she sets it to start at 5 minutes and count down, because that is the maximum time she wants the students to speak.
 She also selects a notecard to be in the user's hand.

 At this point the professor shares the Speech with all of her students, who then download it.
 Once downloaded, these students can then load it and begin practicing (creating Recordings).